The Local Area

 North Wales boasts unbelievably stunning scenery from the top of the Snowdon Mountain range (3,560ft 1085m) which you can walk to on several tracks or ride to on the Snowdon Mountain Railway to view the magnificent centrepiece of the Snowdonia National Park from the summit.
 With breathtaking views of the neighbouring peaks, ancient woodlands and moorlands, down to the wooded valleys, still lakes and rushing rivers leading to a stunning coastline.

 The shoreline varies from the gentle Victorian style seaside beach of Llandudno to the rocky crags at South stack in Holyhead, the Italianate village of Portmeirion to the bustling University City of Bangor.

 Tyddyn Sydney Bach is located in the secluded grounds of a larger cottage in the village of Treborth, just on the outskirts of the University City of Bangor, between the internationally famous Britannia and Menai Bridges crossing to Anglesey.
-Treborth is as old as the Faenol Estate, which dates from Tudor times.
+Tyddyn Sydney is as old as the Faenol Estate, which dates from Tudor times.

 Treborth is on the outskirts of the small but lively University City of Bangor with her restored Victorian Pier, Port Penrhyn and beautiful Cathedral where Deiniol founded his monastic community in 525 AD.
 Bangor is a coastal university City with unique character and landscape which boasts its own mountain and panoramic views of the sea.
 Bangor Mountain is home to the St. Deiniol Golf Course designed by James Braid, the famous golf architect and Open Champion.

-The newly opened Pontio, Bangor University’s Arts and Innovation Centre, which houses performing areas, a theatre and cinema with ‘Y Caban’ a modern art structure by renowned Dutch artist Joep Van Lieshout in its grounds.
+There is also the newly opened Pontio, Bangor University’s Arts and Innovation Centre, which houses performing areas, a theatre and cinema with ‘Y Caban’ a modern art structure by renowned Dutch artist Joep Van Lieshout in its grounds.
 In the City itself there are nature and heritage trails linking the City’s green spaces with its rich-architectural heritage.

 Bangor is twinned with Soest in Westphalia, Germany and enjoys frequent exchanges between Soest and Bangor Citizens.